kelloggm/run-dljc/README.md

 File `securerandom.query` is an example query, and file `securerandom.list` was created by running `./query-github.sh securerandom.query 100`.

-2. Use `wpi-many.sh` to run whole-program inference on every buildable Gradle or Maven project in a list of (GitHub repository URL, git hash) pairs.
+2. Use `wpi-many.sh` to run whole-program inference on every Gradle or Maven project in a list of (GitHub repository URL, git hash) pairs.
  * If you are using a checker that is distributed with the Checker